Monyancha/boxmeup-go/README.md

 ## Proprietary Code

 Proprietary code is included via go packages built with the `-buildmode=plugin` flag for the appropriate OS.
+The plugin must expose a symbol of a "instantiated" struct that implements `hooks.RouteHook`.

 To build the proprietary source, it must be included in the `vendor/` directory.
 Then copy the `.so` file to the `hooks/` directory and update `modules/routing/router.go` to pull it in at starup.